5 Days in Calabria, Italy: What to Do, See and Eat

 Calabria has probably the most beautiful beaches I have ever seen, easily equaling the more famous beaches of Sicily and Sardinia.
 One good thing is that because the region isn't very well-known, you won't find the beaches crowded with tourists.
 One of the most beautiful beaches is Capo Vaticano, mentioned above, as well as Tropea.

-Just walk around and marvel at ancient buildings
+Walk around the villages and marvel at ancient buildings

 Most of the cities in Calabria are very old, and you will find many buildings that might actually have been built during the middle ages or even before that.
 So, just taking a walk through the towns and cities is a great way to soak in the Italian culture and history.
 Sit at a cafe and sip on your espresso while people-watching and marvel at all the historical buildings.